agrawaladitya241-del/fleet-app/README.md

 streamlit run app.py
 ```

-Then open the URL Streamlit prints (usually `http://localhost:8501`).

 ## Deploy to Streamlit Community Cloud (free, no login)

-1. Push this repository to GitHub (public repo).
+1. Push this repo to GitHub (public).
-2. Go to [share.streamlit.io](https://share.streamlit.io) and sign in with GitHub.
+2. Go to [share.streamlit.io](https://share.streamlit.io), sign in with GitHub.
-3. Click **New app**, select this repo, pick `app.py` as the entry point.
+3. Click "New app" → pick this repo → `app.py` as the entry point → Deploy.
-4. Click **Deploy**.
-You'll get a public URL like `https://your-app.streamlit.app` that anyone can use — no login required.
+4. You'll get a public URL anyone can use.

-5. Every time you push to the main branch, the app redeploys automatically.
+Pushes to the main branch auto-redeploy within ~1 minute.

-## Expected Excel file format
+## Expected Excel format

-- One sheet per month, with sheet names starting with the month (e.g. `February`, `March`, `APRIL`).
+- One sheet per month, name starting with the month (`February`, `March`, `APRIL`, etc.).
-- Each sheet's first row is the header:
-  - Meta columns: `Sl No`, `Vehicle No`, `Model`, `Driver Name`, `Cont No`
+- Header columns: `Sl No`, `Vehicle No`, `Model`, `Driver Name`, `Cont No`, then one column per day of the month.
-  - Date columns: one per day (either real date cells or text like `01-Feb`, `03-Aprl`)
-  - Optional `PLANT IN/OUT` columns between date columns
+- Optional `PLANT IN/OUT` columns interleaved with date columns (contain IN/OUT timestamps or service notes).
-- One row per vehicle; each date cell contains a status description (e.g. `"UL Jamshedpur"`, `"MT CKL (DH)"`, `"Loading Point Wait For Load"`).
+- Optional `Trip` column at the end with the manual trip count per vehicle.
+- Yellow-highlighted cells = recognized trip routes (e.g. `TSK-PDP`), used for route analysis.
+- `ACCIDENT` / `Accidental Work` in cells = grounded vehicle.

+Hidden rows and columns in the Excel file are read correctly — they're just hidden visually, not deleted.

 ## Project structure

 ```
 .
-├── app.py           # Streamlit UI
+├── app.py           # Streamlit UI (7 tabs)
-├── data_loader.py   # Excel parsing: multi-sheet, messy headers, long-format output ├── analytics.py     # Status classification + summary tables
+├── data_loader.py   # Excel parsing (multi-sheet, messy headers, timestamp extraction) ├── analytics.py     # Status classification, trip counting, route extraction, accident detection ├── requirements.txt
-├── requirements.txt
 └── README.md
 ```